laravel/docs/billing.md

     $subscription->applyCoupon('coupon_id');
     $subscription->applyPromotionCode('promotion_code_id');

-Just like the `withPromotionCode` method, you should use the Stripe API ID assigned to the promotion code and not the customer facing promotion code.
-Only one coupon or promotion code can be applied to a customer or subscription at any given time.
+Remember, you should use the Stripe API ID assigned to the promotion code and not the customer facing promotion code.
+Only one coupon or promotion code can be applied to a customer or subscription at a given time.

-For more info on this subject you can read the Stripe documentation about [coupons](https://stripe.com/docs/billing/subscriptions/coupons) and [promotion codes](https://stripe.com/docs/billing/subscriptions/coupons/codes).
+For more info on this subject, please consult the Stripe documentation regarding [coupons](https://stripe.com/docs/billing/subscriptions/coupons) and [promotion codes](https://stripe.com/docs/billing/subscriptions/coupons/codes).

 <a name="adding-subscriptions"></a>
 #### Adding Subscriptions